Overview of Texas Campaign for Mothers

 • Texas Campaign for Mothers encourages participation from everyone who supports protecting mothers’ health, regardless of political affiliation or personal beliefs, including parents, healthcare professionals, business and community leaders, and anyone concerned about health issues in Texas.

-• Through grassroots efforts, we built a statewide network of Members supportive of our proposed policy changes.
-We hope to continue expanding this Member base to indicate to lawmakers the widespread support for amending current reproductive health laws during the 2025 legislative session.
+• Through grassroots efforts, we built a statewide network of Members supportive of our policies and were successful in passing most of our policy priorities through the Life of the Mother Act in the 2025 legislative session .
+We hope to continue expanding this Member base to indicate to lawmakers the widespread support for amending current reproductive health laws during the 2027legislative session to add an exception to Texas’ abortion ban to enable women and their families to make informed decisions with their medical professionals in cases of fatal fetal abnormalities, rape and incest.

 • Members allow us to use their names to recruit other Members and to show legislators the breadth of support for our policy goals.

-• In order to have the most impact, we are asking supporters of our mission to join as Members of Texas Campaign for Mothers.
-Members:
+In order to have the most impact, we are asking supporters of our mission to join as Members of Texas Campaign for Mothers.
+As a Member we ask that you:

 • Allow us to use their name to recruit other Members and to show legislators the breadth of support for our policy changes.